Poetry of Science

 - Sustainability & recycling

-Every year, the judges get to read hundreds of great entries about all of these topics and more, so get your imagination fired up and create your own poem to be in the running for some great prizes!
+Every year, the judges get to read hundreds of superb entries about all of these topics and more, so get your imagination fired up and create your own poem to be in the running for some great prizes!

 Who are the judges?